Start9Labs/documentation/source/user-manuals/embassyos/general/forgot-password.rst

 No SSH/Linux
 ============

-The only way to regain access to your Embassy is to :ref:`contact the Start9 dev team<contact>` directly to obtain a new operating system image.
-This is equivalent to a factory reset; all data will be lost.
+You must factory reset your device by re-installing EmbassyOS, resulting in permanent loss of data.
+Visit the `image downloader <https://images.start9labs.com/download>`_ to obtain a new EmbassyOS image, then follow the `installation instructions </getting-started/diy.html#installing-embassyos>`_.